 So today I want to share with you that one tradition that meant the world to me as a child and that I have carried on with my own little family.
 Every night in December before bed, my mom would pull out her Christmas binder.

-She had compiled many Christmas stories over the years and we would take turns choosing a story for the night.
-My mom would read it out loud to us as we all cuddled under blankets and Christmas carols played quietly in the background.
-These stories ranged from tales of Santa Claus to truths about Jesus Christ.
-Stories of giving to stories of Rudolf.
-Long stories, short stories, and some in between.
 I remember curling up beside my angel mother and she read the stories with so much emotion that I felt like I had been thrown into the tale.
 As a young girl, I felt the magic and wonder of each story.
-As a teenager I felt the hope and possibility of the season.
-As a young adult, I saw my potential for giving and making a real difference in the world.
+When I was a teenager I felt the hope and possibility of the season.
+Then, as a young adult, I saw my potential for giving and making a real difference in the world.
 I don’t remember when the tradition began, but still at 27 years old it is my very favorite Christmas tradition.

 It doesn’t take much planning.
 It doesn’t cost a dime.
 But it brings me so much joy that I know it will be something that I continue to do every single year.